Sanan-84/GoyercinSMS/README.md

 ## Installation

-1. Ensure you have PHP 8.0 or higher installed.
+1. Ensure you have PHP 8.2 or higher installed.
 2. Download the `GoyercinSMS` class and include it in your project.

 ## Requirements

-- PHP 8.0 or higher.
+- PHP 8.2 or higher.
 - cURL extension enabled.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.